GrosSacASac/JavaScript-Set-Up/general/npm/readme.md

 ## `npm update`

-updates all package to a version according to package.json defined range will be saved in package.json (and lock)
+updates all packages to versions according to package.json defined range.
+Will be saved in package.json lock only

 ## `npm i pac@latest`